How Gardening Became My Migraine Distraction?

 Last weekend, I used gardening as a migraine distraction.
 I woke up with a migraine attack from the weather and a stressful week.
 When I saw the rain falling outside, I felt a blanket of pain, pressure, and fatigue all over my body.
-I thought my whole day was going to be a waste when I remembered, I signed up for the Miles for Migraine Gardening Social Series.
-I registered for the event and my daughter and I had planned a girl’s day of gardening.
-It turned into a great migraine distraction.
+I thought my whole day would be a waste when I remembered I signed up for the Miles for Migraine Gardening Social Series.
+I registered for the event, and my daughter and I had planned a girls’ day of gardening.
+It turned into an excellent migraine distraction.
 As the zoom time approached, I pulled out our herb garden kit.
 Then, signed on to learn a bit about herbs and distract me from the migraine pain.

 *Links in this post may be affiliate links.
 This means if you purchase through the link, I will be compensated.
 Thank you!

 We planted: parsley, thyme, cilantro, sage, and basil.
-I bought an indoor herb garden starter kit on Amazon* prior to the event.
-Our guide talked us through soaking our seeds while he gave tips about the herbs and others shared recipes on how to use them.
-It’s always nice to hear new recipes and new ways to use fresh herbs.
+I bought an indoor herb garden starter kit on Amazon* before the event.
+Our guide talked us through soaking our seeds while he gave tips about the herbs; others shared recipes on how to use them.
+It’s always lovely to hear new recipes and ways to use fresh herbs.
 Someone recommended the Dizzy Cook for a good recipe with thyme.

 Basil was our favorite herb of the bunch.
-As we planted, our guide gave us a tip on how to prune a basil plant.
-Luckily, I had a basil plant already and we were able to apply his tip while planting new seeds.
+Our guide gave us a tip on pruning a basil plant as we planted.
+Luckily, I had a basil plant already, and we could apply his tip while planting new seeds.

 Gardening for Mental Health

 I sat and watched my daughter plant our herb garden and watched the zoom call.
 At that point, I was happy to be off the couch, virtually social, and in-person supportive of my daughter.
-At one point, I felt the damp soil and felt a sense of grounding.
-Just like when I put my feet in the sand or hike in the woods, nature calms me.
+I felt the damp soil and a sense of grounding at one point.
+Like when I put my feet in the sand or hike in the woods, nature calms me.

 Mental Benefits of Gardening

-- Improves mood- Again, there’s something about nature that is humbling and healing.
-Just putting my hands in the dirt, soaking up some sun, vitamin D, and taking time to nourish something living makes me feel better.
+- Improves mood- Again, something about nature is humbling and healing.
+Just putting my hands in the dirt, soaking up some sun and vitamin D, and taking time to nourish something living makes me feel better.

 - Boosts self-confidence- Now that my daughter has started to help with my gardening efforts, she has grown confidence by turning seeds into plants that eventually feed our family.

 - Mistakes happen- With that said, I am not known for my gardening abilities and care.
-I’ve stopped trying to keep plants indoors because we don’t have enough direct sunlight and I forget to water.
+I’ve stopped trying to keep plants indoors because we don’t have enough direct sunlight, and I forget to water.
 Outdoors, I forget to water (but mother nature helps me).
 I never know when it’s time to harvest.
-I wait too long, it gets eaten by bugs or bunnies and I make a lot of mistakes.
-The good thing is that I now have a sidekick that can help and learn from the mistakes I have made.
+I wait too long, it gets eaten by bugs or bunnies, and I make many mistakes.
+The good thing is that I now have a sidekick that can help me learn from my mistakes.

-- Improves attention span- With migraine, I live with incredible mental fog and forgetfulness.
-Gardening gives me a small job that I focus on for a small amount of time without being overwhelmed.
-My garden is as big or little as I want it and focusing on watering or pruning gives me a short migraine distraction.
+- Improves attention span- I live with incredible mental fog and forgetfulness with migraines.
+Gardening gives me a small job that I focus on for a short time without being overwhelmed.
+My garden is as big or little as I want it, and focusing on watering or pruning gives me a short migraine distraction.
 This year, all of my plants are in containers.

 Gardening Social Benefits

 The Miles for Migraine Gardening event gave me socialization from my own home.
-Some people were on video, some were not, some talked and some didn’t.
-For me, just listening and being a part of the day made me feel included without the pressure of putting on a brave face.
-The social events allow as much or as little participation available to each participant.
+Some people were on video, some were not, some talked, and some didn’t.
+Just listening and being a part of the day made me feel included without the pressure of putting on a brave face.
+The social events allow as much or as little participation for each participant.
 If you don’t have a space for gardening, try a community garden.
 A community garden can help give you socialization, motivation, and community.
 This year, I’m doing most of my plants in pots.

 Migraine attacks are often described on a pain scale of 0-10.
 I live with chronic migraine and am never under a 3/4.
-I have spikes of 9/10 that are frightening, debilitating and I can’t do anything but live in excruciating pain.
-A level of 4-6, I can do tasks at a modified level that make my migraine attack worse or better.
+I have spikes of 9/10 that are frightening and debilitating, and I can’t do anything but live in excruciating pain.
+At a level of 4-6, I can do tasks at a modified level that make my migraine attack worse or better.
 Migraine distractions help me “forget” about my migraine pain for a bit.
 (As much as you can forget the pain.)
 It doesn’t always work but is worth a try.
-I find that many activities like music and gardening can help if I make an effort to apply them.
+Many activities like music and gardening can help if I try to apply them.

 Tips on Migraine Distraction Techniques

 - Make time- If I hadn’t already signed up for the Gardening Event and told my daughter we’d plant the seed, I wouldn’t have gotten off my couch that day.
 I felt miserable, anxious, and depressed and didn’t want to do anything.
-But, making the time to do something allowed me to find relief, socialize to my best ability, and distract myself from migraine pain.
+But, taking the time to do something allowed me to find relief, socialize to the best ability, and distract myself from migraine pain.

-- Be Mindful- Doing an activity and being truly mindful is different.
-I could have sat there in my migraine haze and gotten through the zoom call but instead, I focused on the small things I was grateful for.
-By using my senses and being mindful of the small things around me, I experienced relief (if only for a small time).
+- Be Mindful- Doing an activity and being genuinely mindful are different.
+I could have sat there in my migraine haze and gotten through the zoom call, but instead, I focused on the small things I was grateful for.
+By using my senses and being mindful of the small things around me, I experienced relief (if only for a short time).

 - I watched my beautiful daughter and was so grateful to call her mine.